Next Generation Solar Power Systems

 Heat is also one of the main factors that affects output from a solar panel, and typically the panels in the middle of the array get much hotter than the panels on the end of each row.

 One of the biggest limitations with standard string inverter systems is that the panels are installed in series, meaning that the system will always perform at the rate of the worst performing panel.
 This means that partial shade on even just one panel can have a large impact on the output of a system.

 Compatible With The Tesla Powerwall

-SolarEdge is currently the only solution in Australia that is fully compatible with Tesla’s Powerwall home battery.
+SolarEdge is fully compatible with Tesla’s Powerwall 2 Home Battery.